blackberry-garance/flowershow-app/docs/analytics.md

 title: Analytics Configuration
 ---

+> [!note]
+> You are viewing documentation for Flowershow Cloud.
+For Flowershow Self-hosted documentation, visit [[/docs/self-hosted/README|docs/self-hosted]].

 Flowershow supports Google Analytics 4 integration through a simple configuration in your site's `config.json` file.
 This guide covers how to set up analytics tracking for your Flowershow site.

 ## Configuration Structure